-My baby girl is always very hungry whenever she goes home from school, and me and my husband usually eat with her.
-This Chicken Salad for sandwiches is one our usual meryenda (snack) because it’s so easy and tasty.
+My baby girl is always very hungry whenever she goes home from school, and I and my husband usually eat with her.
+This Chicken Salad for sandwiches is one our usual snack because it’s very easy and tasty.

 To make this, you just need to combine all the ingredients.
 How easy is that?
 I like my chicken salad not on the chunky side so I mix them all up in a food processor.
 If you don’t have one or if you prefer more texture, simply chop the chicken, onions, and eggs into small pieces then mix in a bowl with the remaining ingredients.